-Ansible Tower 3.2 introduces the ability to choose an inventory file from source control, rather than creating one from scratch.
+Ansible Tower 3.2 introduced the ability to choose an inventory file from source control, rather than creating one from scratch.
 This function is the same as custom inventory scripts, except that the contents are obtained from source control instead of editing their contents browser.
 This means, the files are non-editable and as inventories are updated at the source, the inventories within the projects are also updated accordingly, including the

 host_vars files or directory associated with them.
 SCM types can consume both inventory files and scripts, the overlap between inventory files and custom types in that both do scripts.